ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 ### SECTION 5.2 — Sequential management of shoulder dystocia (40 raw → 8.0 scaled)
 model: Management follows the RCOG systematic algorithm: call for help and clearly state the problem, discourage pushing, and avoid fundal pressure.
 McRoberts' manoeuvre with suprapubic pressure is performed first; if unsuccessful, internal rotational manoeuvres, delivery of the posterior arm, or the all-fours position are attempted, escalating to consultant-level involvement.
 Rare, high-morbidity third-line measures (cleidotomy, symphysiotomy, Zavanelli manoeuvre) are reserved for cases resistant to all standard measures.
 points:
-- [3] Call for help immediately: midwifery coordinator/additional experienced midwife, an experienced obstetrician, the neonatal resuscitation team, and an anaesthetist | RCOG GTG42
-- [2] State the problem clearly to the arriving team: "this is shoulder dystocia" | RCOG GTG42
-- [2] Discourage maternal pushing, as this may exacerbate impaction of the shoulders | RCOG GTG42
-- [2] Fundal pressure should never be used — associated with a high neonatal complication rate and risk of uterine rupture | RCOG GTG42

 - [3] McRoberts' manoeuvre performed first: lie the woman flat, remove pillows, hyperflex both hips so the thighs lie on the abdomen | RCOG GTG42
 - [2] Routine axial traction is applied to the fetal head to assess release; downward or lateral traction is avoided, as this increases the risk of brachial plexus injury | RCOG GTG42
 - [3] Suprapubic pressure applied together with McRoberts' to improve success, directed downward and laterally just above the symphysis pubis from the side of the fetal back | RCOG GTG42
-- [3] If McRoberts' and suprapubic pressure fail, proceed to internal manoeuvres or the all-fours position | RCOG GTG42
+- [4] If McRoberts' and suprapubic pressure fail, proceed to internal manoeuvres or the all-fours position | RCOG GTG42
-- [2] For internal manoeuvres, vaginal access is gained posteriorly into the roomier sacral hollow | RCOG GTG42
+- [3] For internal manoeuvres, vaginal access is gained posteriorly into the roomier sacral hollow | RCOG GTG42
-- [3] Internal rotational manoeuvres (Woods'/Rubin's screw): pressure applied to the anterior or posterior aspect of the posterior shoulder to rotate the shoulders into the wider oblique diameter | RCOG GTG42
+- [6] Internal rotational manoeuvres (Woods'/Rubin's screw): pressure applied to the anterior or posterior aspect of the posterior shoulder to rotate the shoulders into the wider oblique diameter | RCOG GTG42
-- [3] Delivery of the posterior arm: grasp the fetal wrist and gently withdraw the posterior arm in a straight line, reducing the effective shoulder diameter | RCOG GTG42
+- [4] Delivery of the posterior arm: grasp the fetal wrist and gently withdraw the posterior arm in a straight line, reducing the effective shoulder diameter | RCOG GTG42
 - [2] Episiotomy is considered only to facilitate internal vaginal access for manoeuvres, not because it relieves the bony obstruction itself | RCOG GTG42
-- [2] The all-fours position may be used as an alternative, particularly for a slim, mobile woman without epidural anaesthesia or in a community setting (reported 83% success in one series) | RCOG GTG42
+- [4] The all-fours position may be used as an alternative, particularly for a slim, mobile woman without epidural anaesthesia or in a community setting (reported 83% success in one series) | RCOG GTG42
 - [2] Inform the consultant obstetrician and anaesthetist if progressing beyond first-line manoeuvres | RCOG GTG42, Appendix 2 algorithm
-- [3] If first- and second-line manoeuvres fail, third-line measures (cleidotomy, symphysiotomy, Zavanelli manoeuvre) are considered very carefully, as they are rarely required and carry significant maternal morbidity risk, particularly in inexperienced hands | RCOG GTG42
+- [4] If first- and second-line manoeuvres fail, third-line measures (cleidotomy, symphysiotomy, Zavanelli manoeuvre) are considered very carefully, as they are rarely required and carry significant maternal morbidity risk, particularly in inexperienced hands | RCOG GTG42
 - [2] There is no fixed safe time limit, but hypoxic-ischaemic injury rates are low when the head-to-body delivery interval is under five minutes, so progression through manoeuvres should be efficient and systematic | RCOG GTG42
-- [1] All actions and their timing should be documented on a structured proforma and a clinical incident reporting form completed as part of the immediate response | RCOG GTG42, Appendix 2 algorithm
+- [2] All actions and their timing should be documented on a structured proforma and a clinical incident reporting form completed as part of the immediate response | RCOG GTG42, Appendix 2 algorithm
 calibration: Must-have safety points: calling for help and stating the problem clearly are the first actions and must precede any manoeuvre; fundal pressure and downward/lateral traction must be explicitly stated as contraindicated.
 A common candidate error is describing manoeuvres out of sequence or omitting the escalation to consultant involvement and third-line measures when first- and second-line manoeuvres fail.

 ### SECTION 5.3 — Maternal and neonatal complications (25 raw → 5.0 scaled)